Kuat Piston Pro X Review: Real-World Test On My 4Runner

 How much does the Kuat Piston Pro X weigh?

-The 2-bike version weighs approximately 64 pounds.
-It is heavier than most hitch racks because it is all metal.
-The foot-pedal tilt makes the weight a non-issue in daily use, but it matters when removing or installing the rack.
+The 2-bike version weighs about 64 pounds.
+It's heavier than most hitch racks because it's all metal.
+The foot-pedal tilt makes the weight a non-issue once it's on, but you'll notice it when you take the rack on and off.

 What is the bike weight capacity of the Piston Pro X?

 67 pounds per tray on the 2-bike version.
-That covers nearly all consumer ebikes.
-With the Add-On installed, per-tray capacity adjusts depending on configuration.
+That covers basically every consumer ebike out there.
+With the Add-On installed, per-tray capacity changes depending on the config.

 Does the Piston Pro X fit electric bikes?

 Yes.
-The 67-pound per-tray capacity and frame-free tire clamp make it one of the better hitch racks on the market for ebike owners.
+The 67-pound per-tray capacity and the frame-free tire clamp make it one of the better hitch racks out there for ebike owners.

 Does the Piston Pro X scratch your bike frame?

-No. The arms clamp the front tire, not the frame.
-Paint, integrated batteries, and unusual frame shapes are not an issue.
+No. The arms clamp the front tire instead of the frame.
+Paint, integrated batteries, and weird frame shapes aren't an issue.

 Can the Piston Pro X be expanded to 3 or 4 bikes?

 Yes, with the Add-On accessory sold separately.
-Maximum capacity with Add-On is 4 bikes.
+Max capacity with the Add-On is 4 bikes, and you'll need the 2-inch version to run it.

 Is the Kuat Piston Pro X locking?

 Yes.
-It includes an integrated 12mm cable lock for the bikes and a stainless steel hitch lock for the rack itself.
+It comes with an integrated 12mm cable lock for the bikes and a stainless steel hitch lock for the rack itself.

 How does the Piston Pro X compare to the Thule T2 Pro XTR?

 Specs are close.
-Where the Piston Pro X separates itself is design language, the integrated LED lighting, and the OneTap lever loading experience.
-For someone who cares about how the rack looks on their vehicle, the Kuat wins.
+Where the Piston Pro X separates itself is design, the integrated LED lighting, and the OneTap lever loading.
+If you care how the rack looks on your vehicle, the Kuat wins.

 How does the Piston Pro X compare to the 1UP USA Super Duty?

-If pure function is the only criteria, the 1UP is in the conversation.
-The trade-offs are weight, install effort, and a look that does not fit a built vehicle.
-The Piston Pro X gives 95 percent of the function with a design that fits the truck.
+If pure function is the only thing you're optimizing for, the 1UP is in the conversation.
+The trade-offs are weight, install effort, and a look that doesn't fit a built vehicle.
+The Piston Pro X gives you 95 percent of the function with a design that fits.

 Shop the Piston Pro X